 "Mary called me again a few weeks later asking if I'd be willing to go back and look at GoldFellow®'s new photo gallery.
 It's really a wonderful concept.
 I saw a number of pieces just like those I wished to sell along with the dollar amount GoldFellow® paid.
 I decided to try it and four days later I had a check for $987.
 I'm very happy."

-"We have taken the mystery out of gold selling," added Gusky who is very proud of GoldFellow®'s innovation.
+"We have taken the mystery out of gold selling," added Gusky who is very proud of GoldFellow®'s latest innovation.

 Michael Gusky began his gold industry career in 1977.
 His fine jewelry company became the largest supplier of gold to America's retailers and was sold to Warren Buffett's Berkshire-Hathaway in July, 2007.